jamesdamillington/Tenerife-PNV-ACV/Tenerife-PNV-ACV-Practical.md

   - select *Polygon* as Geometry Type
   - add a *New Field* (using Name: Land Use) then click *Add to Fields List* then click OK

 This should have created four new files in your working directory, with names as your provided above (e.g. *tenerife-land-use*) and suffixes .shp, .shx, .dbf and .qix.
-Despite creating four files on disc, this actually counts as only one shapefile!
+Despite creating four files on disk, this actually counts as only one shapefile!
 We don't need to worry about the multiple files on disk as long as we work with the shapefile from within QGIS.

 If the new shapefile has not been added to your list of layers (i.e. is not visible in the bottom left pane), add it to the project by going to the *Project Home* folder in the Browser pane, right-click then **Add Layer to Project**.